fommil/fpmortals/manuscript/under-review.md

 previous section we wrote an `implicit def` that derived a `Numeric[Complex[T]]` if a `Numeric[T]` is in the implicit scope.
-It is possible to chain together many `implicit def` (including recursively) which is the basis of *typelevel programming*, allowing for computations to be performed at compiletime rather than runtime.
+It is possible to chain together many `implicit def` (including recursively) which is the basis of *typeful programming*, allowing for computations to be performed at compiletime rather than runtime.

 The glue that combines implicit parameters (receivers) with implicit conversion (providers) is implicit resolution.